 College dorm rooms don’t necessarily have the best reputations.
 There are horror stories about mice, dirty and broken furniture, and cold windowless rooms that are only good for sleeping (if that).
 But home should be where your heart is, right?
 So shouldn’t your dorm room be awesome and beautiful?
 Well, some dorms really are, and feature everything from old-school fireplaces to the latest green technology.
 From the coast to coast and around the world, these are the coolest dorms around.

 Harvard is known for its hallowed halls and famous alumni like John F. Kennedy, Al Gore and Mark Zuckerberg.
 The Cambridge campus is very old (we’re talking 1636), and the historic dorms have classic touches like fireplaces and a dark, Victorian edge.
 The cool part of being a freshman is that you get to live in Harvard Yard during your first year, while the next three years you’re assigned to a “House”.
 “The best part of these Houses is the community.
-Each house has its own dining hall, common rooms, computer room, mini gym, library, etc. You get to know everyone in your House really well over the three years,” says Julia, a Harvard student and Her Campus intern.
+Each house has its own dining hall, common rooms, computer room, mini gym, library, etc. You get to know everyone in your House really well over the three years,” says Julia, a student at Harvard.
 One of the freshman dorms, Hollis Hall, once housed George Washington's troops during the Revolutionary War, Henry David Thoreau, and Ralph Waldo Emerson.